juancpryor/trm-copusd/README.md

 Additional tasks to be executed include:

+- [x] Table for date range
+- [ ] Search for previous TRM when no data is provided by the API
-[ ]Date format verification (date is passed as a string in the YYYY-MM-DD format) [ ]Table for date range
+- [ ] Date format verification (date is passed as a string in the YYYY-MM-DD format)
-[ ]Search for previous TRM when no data is provided by the API [ ]Graph date range
+- [ ] Graph date range

 ## Versioning